Shootout! – Acer H5360 vs Epson 710HD

 In placement flexibility, both of these projectors function very similarly.
 Neither have any physical lens shift, which kinda limits these projectors to be placed “front and center”.
 Both could be very easily table mounted.
 Honestly, they are both so small you could keep them in a drawer and pull them out when in use.
 Another tie here.

 As far as overall picture quality, both the Acer H5360 and the 710HD performed well.
 They both have fairly limited image control settings, but the preset modes that ship with the projectors were very playable.
 I was impressed by the brightness on both projectors, with the edge given to the Epson.
-As stated before, I typically choose best mode over brightest mode, and the Epson’s best mode (theater) seemed a bit brighter to me than the mode I chose on the Acer H5360 (game mode).
+As stated before, I typically choose, and the Epson’s best mode (theater) seemed a bit brighter to me than the mode I chose on the Acer H5360 (game mode).

 Having said this, I think the Acer’s sacrifice in brightness went to a very worthy cause.
 I can’t say whether the black levels on the Acer H5360 were a bit darker, or the shadow detail was better, but I felt the image on the Acer H5360 seemed to have a bit more “pop and wow”.
 It was tough, because overall the Epson’s seemed brighter and its colors were more natural, but to my eyes, the Acer H5360 had a more impressive image.
 The deal breaker for me was the rainbow effect on the Acer H5360.
 I haven’t had too many problems with previous DLP projectors, but the rainbow effect was not only visible to me on the Acer H5360, it was distracting.
 Any multi-colored scenes were OK, but as soon as any light text on dark background appeared it was game over.